ballerina-platform/blog/_posts/2024-08-23-announcing-ballerina-2201.10.0-swan-lake-update-10.md

 <style>.cBlogContent p{white-space: break-spaces !important;}</style>

-We are excited to announce that Ballerina has just released its tenth update release, Ballerina Swan Lake Update 10(2201.10.0).
+The Ballerina team is excited to announce the tenth update release, Ballerina Swan Lake Update 10(2201.10.0).
 This update brings enhancements across various areas, with key highlights including a revamped OpenAPI tool, a series of new connectors, and innovative AI features.

 ## OpenAPI Tool